meleyal/generative-music-with-javascript/docs/examples/walker.md

 title: Walker
 ---

-This example shows how to introduce variation to our music through the idea of a random walk.
+This chapter shows how to introduce variation to our music through the idea of a random walk.

-## Definition

 In 2D graphics, a random walk involves drawing a path by repeatedly choosing a random direction in which to move.
 On this 2D plane, each step can be one of 4